LmTinyToon/TinyRender/README.md

 2) http://paulbourke.net/dataformats/obj/

-NOTE: I am developing this project on platform Window.
-MCSV project is stored in repository.

-My implementation of TinyRender is partially based on https://github.com/ssloy/tinyrenderer
+NOTE: My implementation of TinyRender is inspired by https://github.com/ssloy/tinyrenderer.
 Author of that project has really good course on Russian language at https://habrahabr.ru/post/248153/.